kiwiproject/kiwiproject-changelog/README.md

 Make sure to use the same _exact_ same category names in the `-m`, `-e`, and `-O` options.

-Here is another [sample](sample-kiwi-changelog.yml) changelog configuration.
-This is the one we are currently for kiwiproject releases.

 ## External configuration

 As of version 0.6.0, you can create a `.kiwi-changelog.yml`.
 Here is a sample configuration